 In the meantime, users are able to browse the available offerings to see which fractional NFTs they want to buy into.
 These vaults, as they are called on Fractional, currently include multiple CryptoPunks, a rare black and white Fidenza, full Art Block sets, rare Bored Apes and more.

-What this means for the everyday collector is that investing into some of the most prized assets is no longer gated by the astronomical floor prices these collections can carry.
+What this means for the everyday collector is that buying into some of the most prized assets and communities is no longer gated by the astronomical floor prices these collections can carry.

 In fact, the way that Fractional works allows for smaller traders to take part in owning some of the most coveted assets in the NFT space and also to profit off their appreciation.

 What do I do with Fractional shares of NFTs?

 The tokens you receive from buying a fractionalized NFT are able to be traded on many decentralized finance platforms, like UniSwap or Sushi Swap.
 This adds an entirely separate level of functionality and potential for NFTs.